-Rakes and brushes are better suited to small patches of lawn.
+Manual rakes and brushes are better suited to small patches of lawn.
 They do an effective job and are great value for money.
 However, they’re slow going so you won’t want to be using one across a large expanse of artificial lawn.
-This is also true because you often need to go over the lawn a second time with a vacuum, after brushing, to suck up the dislodged debris.
+This is also true because you often need to go over the lawn a second time with an artificial grass vacuum, after using a manual rake or brush, to suck up the dislodged debris.

 Here we’ll look at each type of tool in more detail:

 Artificial-lawn brushes look similar to a standard household broom.
-They have bristles that are compatible with artificial grass and won’t cause damage.
+They have bristles that are compatible with artificial grass and won’t cause damage to grass fibres.
 Compared to rakes, brushes have a lot of bristles and are useful for removing smaller pieces of dirt and debris from the lawn, as well as larger leaves.

 Artificial-lawn rakes have fewer bristles/tines.
 They often have just one or two rows of tines.
 These are particularly useful for collecting larger pieces of debris like leaves and twigs, but they can end up flicking small pieces of dirt around, instead of rounding them up.
 Rakes are generally better at getting deeper into the grass, closer to the base, as the fewer tines provide more accuracy.

 Rakes can be used to dislodge debris on artificial turf, making it easier to collect with a lawn hoover.